WeTransfer/wt-api-docs/source/includes/_board-api.md

 ##### 404 (Not Found)

-If you try to add links to a board that we cannot find, or that doesn't belong to you, the API will respond with an HTTP status code of 404, and a body that looks like this:
+If you try to add links to a board that we cannot find, or that doesn't belong to you, this endpoint will return an HTTP response with a status code of `404` and a body as below.

 ```json
 {